 [Jack Sharkey 1965]

-[Russian Proverb - someone should have warned Lenin...]
+[Russian Proverb - someone should have reminded Lenin...]

 "Following the fall of Communism and Socialism, the rising 'ism' appears to be solipsism.
 It even has its own liberation front - serial killers are the military wing of solipsism."